Using MCP from an AI Client

 ACCOUNTSview?"Agent: calls

-get_reverse_dependencies(category='Views', name='ACCOUNTS', scanAllCategories=true)and lists the matches.
+get_dependencies(category='Views', name='ACCOUNTS', direction='reverse', scanAllCategories=true)and lists the matches.
 IfTruncated=trueit can ask for a highermaxScan.

 "Stage this change for release"